-1. Read the assigned chapter from the textbook
+- Read the assigned chapter from the textbook

-6. Other online reading and research assignments
+- Other online reading and research assignments

-7. Tests / Quizzes
+- Tests / Quizzes

 Please pay attention to these deadlines!
-Students have a tendency to wait to the last minute to complete assignments and that is when most students in my classes run into problems, as other things come up, computers don't work, or the internet goes down.
+Students have a tendency to wait to the last minute to complete assignments and discussion posts and that is when most students in my classes run into problems, as other things come up, computers don't work, or the internet goes down.
 These are not acceptable excuses for late work so do not bother even asking!
-Also, blackboard issues or outages are NOT an acceptable excuse for late work, unless the outage is several days long.
+Also, Canvas issues or outages, or local internet and/or computer issues, are NOT an acceptable excuse for late work, unless the outage is several days long and effects all students.
 Please keep this in mind when scheduling your assignment completion.

 Yes I do use textbooks in my classes and the majority of material in the class is taken from the textbook.
 All of my tests and quizzes are based upon specific information that is taken from the course textbooks.
 Many students attempt to complete these classes without textbooks while using the Internet as the sole source for information.
 Just so you know, many of these students end up failing my class and having to repeat the class in a future semester.
 Don't see yourself short by trying to get by without a textbook.
 Textbooks are available for immediate purchase at the IVC Bookstore on campus.
 Books may be purchased online from the Online IVC Bookstore.
 You may purchase/rent your textbooks wherever you find them the cheapest (yes, the IVC bookstore WILL price match, even online sites), but just be careful with delivery times when purchasing at other than the IVC bookstore.
 I really do not care how you obtain your textbook as long as you have it for the first day of class and slow delivery is not an excuse for not completing your assignments!!